Maroine42/Job_Postings/README.md

 ## Insights

-- SQL is a Highly Demanded Skill Across Roles: SQL is prominently featured in job postings for Data Analysts (45%), Data Engineers (49%), and Data Scientists (33%).
+- SQL is a Highly Demanded Skill Across Roles: SQL is prominently featured in job postings for Data Scientists (45%), Data Engineers (49%), and Data Scientists (33%).
 This indicates that SQL is a critical skill for professionals in data-related roles in France.

 - Python is a Key Skill for Data Engineers and Data Scientists: Python is highly requested for Data Engineers (57%) and Data Scientists (67%).
 This suggests that Python is essential for roles that involve more complex data processing and analysis.